pkarsy/AutomaticSchoolBellTimer/README.md

 ### 5Ghz wifi.
 Currrently not working
 At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
 This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time.
 When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be relatively easy to use the new chip.

-### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua or even ESP-IDF) ?
+### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua, ESP-IDF, toit) ?
-Tasmota solves for us some very important aspects of the project:
+Tasmota acts as an operating system and solves for us some very important aspects of the project:

-- Network connectivity (this includes WIFI connect and reconnect, optional MQTT client, TLS).
+- Network connectivity (this includes WIFI, TLS , optional MQTT client, and of course credentials storage).
-- Keeping the system time always accurate, using the NTP protocol.
+- Keeping the system time accurate, using the NTP protocol.
-- A customizable web server, which allows us to create a dedicated configuration page for the timetable.
+- A customizable web server, which allows us to create easily a configuration page.
-- Time Zone and Daylight Time Switching.
+- Time Zone and Daylight Time.
 - Easy control of peripherals.
 - filesystem and settings storage.
 - a scripting language, the excellent Berry Language.
 - Easy device connection (DS3231 specifically).
 - An excellent web based installer.
-No software is needed for installation (only a chrome based browser) and it is working the same on all operating systems.
+No software/programming environment is needed for installation (only a browser) and it is working the same on all operating systems.
-- Easy recovery and setting the WIFI credentials using the same tasmota web installer (or any serial terminal if you prefer).
+- Easy recovery using the same tasmota web installer (or any serial terminal if you prefer).

 ### How Tasmota is getting the time from the Internet.
 This crusial operation is performed by the Tasmota system itself and not by the "timetable.be" script.
 It is using the ubiquous and ultra reliable NTP protocol.
-The buildin servers just work, so no need to configure anything.
+The default servers just work, so no need to configure anything.

 ### Using other boards instead of DevKit
 The most important defference between boards is the ESP chip.
 We have 3 options here: ESP32 ESP32-S2 ESP32-C3